AR3441/Linear-Regression/README.md

 Next, the OLS function was used to predict PPG using all the predictors to see if the model can be improved and to see the effect of these other predictors.
 The following results occurred:
 ![observations](https://github.com/AR3441/Linear-Regression/blob/master/observations/ppg_all_predictors.PNG)

-The R-squared value improved to 79.8% However, this means the other predictors only accounted for 1.1% of variability.
+The R-squared value improved to 79.8% However, this means the other predictors only accounted for 1.1% of variability which can also be seen when examining the coefficients for those predictors.